kodell-64/Task-Keeper/README.md

 Phase 1 release.

-Simple CRUD app with backend service written in Golang.
+Simple CRUD app.
+Runs entirely on the client-side i.e. in the browser.

 ## Structure